Most Common STDs in Teens

 Sexual education can be an extremely important tool when teaching young adults and teens to make healthy decisions.
 It’s important to note that sexual education does not mean encouraging people to have sex, but rather teaching them about ways to have it safely when they are ready.
 Teaching about a comprehensive STD list will answer questions and encourage the use of protection.

 Comprehensive sexual education does not have to happen in the classroom.
-Doctors have meaningful conversations with their patients and parents can create safe spaces, all so that teens can know their questions are valid.
+Doctors who have meaningful conversations with their patients and parents can create safe spaces, all so that teens can know their questions are valid.

 An article about the subject discusses how “the more abstinence was stressed, the higher were the rates of teen pregnancy and births.6 Of the four approaches, the most effective was level 1, which included comprehensive sex or HIV education (or both) and covered contraception, condom use, and abstinence.”
 Sexual education can be an important tool to reduce STDs.